0xor0ne/RoustKit/README.md

 - [kernel-build-containers](https://github.com/a13xp0p0v/kernel-build-containers)
 - [like-dbg](https://github.com/0xricksanchez/like-dbg)

-This project holds a Rust out of tree Linux kernel module template:
+This project contains a Rust out-of-tree Linux kernel module template:

 - [rust-out-of-tree-module](https://github.com/Rust-for-Linux/rust-out-of-tree-module)

+## Contributions

+At the current time there is not a formal procedure for contributions.
+Limited tests have been performed so far and the framework is still in its early development stage.
+Please open an Issue for any problem/error observed.

 ## License